ryanbenac33/PassportStampGenerator/README.md

  ├── script.js          # Handles CSV parsing, UI logic, and SVG rendering
  ├── style.css          # Core styling
  ├── national_sites.csv # CSV file with National Park and State info
+ ├── README.md          # Additional information about this repository and use of interfaces
+ ├── images             # Supporting images for README file

  ## 📊 CSV Format